pyh1998/MiloMusic/Report.md

 1. RBtree
     * Objective: It is used for storing MusicRate, MusicDate, PostLikeCountand PostDate for searching feature.

-    * Locations: line 22-25 in GlobalVariable.java
+    * Locations: line 32-35 in *GlobalVariable.java*
     * Reasons:
-* It is more efficient than Arraylist for insertion with a time complexity O(1).
+        * *It is more efficient than Arraylist for insertion with a time complexity O(1).*
-        * We don't need to access the item by index for this feature.
+        * *We don't need to access the item by index for this feature.*
-* We can use this data structure to sort and search quickly.
+        * *We can use this data structure to sort and search quickly.*
+2. LinkedList
+   * Objective: It is used for storing post for posting feature.
+   * Locations: line28 in *GlobalVariable.java*, line 52-56 in *CommentActivity.java*, line 37 in *UserActivity.java*.

+   * Reasons:
+     * *It is more efficient than Arraylist for insertion and deletion with a time complexity O(1)*
+3. ArrayList
+   * Objective: It is used for storing music and user for viewing feature.
+   * Locations: line29-30 in *GlobalVariable.java*, line 50 in *MainActivity.java*, line40 in *UserActivity.java*.

+   * Reasons:
+     * *It is more efficient than Arraylist for direct access with a time complexity O(1)*
+     * *We don't need to access insertion and deletion for this feature.*
+4. TreeMap
+   * Objective: It is used for storing monthly data for reporting feature.
+   * Locations: line48-49 in *BarActivity.java*.

+   * Reasons:
+     * *The month is key, and the corresponding data is value.
+The data of each month can be obtained through key*

+     * *All elements in TreeMap have a fixed order*

 **Design Patterns**